Supplier Quality Requirements

 Supplier must notify Archer Aviation regarding part or material obsolescence as soon as the information becomes available, with an expectation to provide notification at least six months prior to the last date an order will be accepted.

-Archer Aviation defines minimum performance expectation measured in quality and on-time delivery performance, in addition to corrective action responsiveness.
-When Supplier does not meet these minimum performance levels, Archer Aviation reserves the right to require Supplier to engage in an improvement project led by Supplier’s top management.
+Archer Aviation defines minimum performance expectation criteria measured in quality and on-time delivery performance, in addition to corrective action responsiveness.
+When Supplier does not meet expected performance levels, Archer Aviation reserves the right to require the Supplier to initiate a performance improvement project led by the Supplier’s top management.
+Minimum performance expectations and required improvement actions will be defined and communicated by the designated Supplier Quality Engineer.
+These expectations may be adjusted as appropriate based on product criticality, performance history, and business considerations.
 These projects will be focused on improving Supplier’s business operating systems and quality management systems that will result in the sustainable achievement of Archer Aviation’s minimum performance expectation.

-All features of the product must comply with specification for all parts produced and shipped.
-If Supplier’s process does not meet 100% Quality and Delivery performance, Archer Aviation’s expectation is for Supplier to pursue measurable continuous improvement.
+All features of the product must comply with specifications for all parts produced and shipped.
+If Supplier’s process does not meet all Quality and Delivery performance criteria, Archer Aviation’s expectation is for Supplier to pursue measurable continuous improvement.

-Supplier must ensure that delivered products and services are performed to meet the requirements of the specified configuration of all models, drawings, specifications, technical data and other requirements referenced in the PO.
-Supplier is responsible to obtain the latest revision of all requirements.
-Standards and specifications called out on drawing notes must be understood and performed as indicated.
+Supplier must ensure that delivered products and services meet the requirements of the specified configuration of all models, drawings, specifications, technical data and other requirements referenced in the PO.
+When a specification revision is listed on an engineering definition, only that specification and revision must be used.
+When no specification revision is listed on an engineering drawing, Supplier is required to identify the current.
+Supplier is responsible for obtaining the latest applicable revision of all requirements.
+For Archer specification revisions where the Supplier has not requested and been granted exception, implementation must occur within 6 months of release date.

 Supplier must maintain records tracing the products, including without limitation, raw materials, piece parts, components, and sub-assemblies used to produce the products, to their original manufacturers, including the mill supplying raw material, by batch or lot and date code.
 Records must include, without limitation, a certificate of conformance from the original manufacturer of the raw materials, piece parts, components, or sub-assemblies.
 The system for traceability must account for any/all components that require replacement past initial installation.